rohitraja/RabbitMQTutorial/README.md

 # Java Integration with RebbitMQ

 # Setup
-In this example we have used CloudAMQP(https://www.cloudamqp.com/) which is hosted on cloude and provides free subscription for few days.
+In this example we have used CloudAMQP(https://www.cloudamqp.com/) which is hosted on cloud and provides free subscription for few days.
 Below are the steps to configure this server.

 **Step 1.** Login using your google account.